GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 The World Geodetic System 1984 (EPSG:4326) (Source: HeiGIT).
 ```

-The WGS 84 is a CRS which consists of an ellipsoid, that resembles the shape of the earth closely.
-Instead of metrical
-units of measurements, it uses angular degrees (latitude and longitude).
-The shape of the Tissot circles is undistorted
-near the equator, but becomes elongated on the East-West axis the further it gets away from the equator.
-Unlike the
-Mercator projection, there is no distortion on the in the North-South direction.
-As the circles become distorted, we
-can deduce that the this CRS distorts the angles.
+The WGS 84 is a CRS which consists of an ellipsoid that closely resembles the shape of the earth.
+Instead of metrical units of measurements, it uses angular degrees (latitude and longitude).
+The shape of the Tissot circles is undistorted near the equator, but becomes elongated on the East-West axis the further it gets away from the equator.
+Unlike the Mercator projection, there is no distortion in the North-South direction.
+As the circles become distorted, we can deduce that this CRS distorts the angles.

 ```{figure} /fig/World_equidistant_cylindrical_tissots.png